Frequently Asked Questions

 Do I need a Visa?

-Citizens of several Asian, Eastern European and African countries may need to apply for their entry visa prior to travel to Papua New Guinea.
+Citizens of Australia, several Asian, Eastern European and African countries need to apply for their entry visa prior to travel to Papua New Guinea.
 Please check with your nearest PNG Consulate or the Australian Consulate (in some countries Australia looks after PNG affairs) for further detail.
 Should you require a visa prior to travel to PNG and you don’t have one, you will be denied boarding for your flight to Papua New Guinea, so make sure you follow instructions!

 Do I need a Visa?